eProsima/Shapes-Demo-Docs/docs/installation/linux_sources.rst

 By default eProsima Shapes Demo can be built and used on a ROS 2 installation as long as an installation of Fast DDS version 2.5.1 or higher is available and a Qt 5 installation is available.

-The build process will try to locate the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ and, if present, will automatically enable ROS 2 features.
+The build process will try to locate the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ and, if present, will automatically enable ROS 2 compilation flags.

 To download Shapes Demo and its dependencies, including the Shapes Demo TypeSupport, a different repos file, `shapes-demo-ros2.repos <https://github.com/eProsima/ShapesDemo/blob/master/shapes-demo-ros2.repos>`_, can be used.
 To build eProsima Shapes Demo with ROS 2 features enabled,